splunk/public-o11y-docs/sp-oncall/admin/get-started/deprecation-of-splunk-on-call-phone-notifications-to-china.rst

 .. _deprecated-china:

 ************************************************************************
-Deprecation of Splunk On-Call phonw notifications to China
+Deprecation of Splunk On-Call phone notifications to China
 ************************************************************************

 .. meta::